ijoshsmith/json2swift/README.md

     },
 ]
 ```
-What should the data types of the `nickname` and `quantity` properties?
+What should be the data types of the `nickname` and `quantity` properties?
 If this tool only inspected the first element in the array, as other JSON-to-Swift converters do, it would arrive at the wrong answer of `String` and `Int`, respectively.
 Here is the output of `json2swift` which uses the correct data types for both properties:
 ```swift
 struct RootType: CreatableFromJSON { // TODO: Rename this struct
     let nickname: String?